phpmyadmin/phpmyadmin/docs/config.rst

     Array of possible paper sizes for creating PDF pages.

     You should never need to change this.
+To change your default setting, use :config:option:`$cfg['PDFDefaultPageSize']`.

 .. config:option:: $cfg['PDFDefaultPageSize']